TL;DR

 current setup, the opportunity to start and stop is locked away inside

-of the createObservable
+of the createObservable function.

 Let’s add that functionality with the most straight-forward way possible

-by creating a subscribe
+by creating a subscribe function and an unsubscribe and then returning

 them: